 It’s time to drop our closing skills, our competitive streak, our natural speed and adorable sales style.
 This is a whole new bag.
 And in it we have to put better listening skills, patience, planning, delegating, organizing, and coaching.
 Be clear, it’s a big bag.
 You want to start filling it right away.
 Look for tactical sales management skills, because “Being a Leader Coach” is NOT the same as how to conduct a tactical call coaching session.
 Leadership theory has its firm place (so inspiring, new ideas!), but it’s the hard job skills that will make or break your first year.
 Nobody will look to you to inspire the next generation if you can’t conduct a basic sales huddle.

-Learn more about our Sales Management 101 Boot Camp below.
+Learn more about our Sales Management Boot Camps below.